rdkcentral/mock-firebolt/README.md

 node cli.mjs --help

 # FUTURE: To use the Chrome browser plugin
-Visit chrome://extensions/ in Chrome
+Visit chrome://extensions in Chrome
-Ensure "Developer mode" is turned on (slider to the right in the top right corner of your browser window) Click the "Load Unpacked" button (top left corner of browser window) Navigate to the browser-extensions/chrome/ directory and click "Select"
+Ensure "Developer mode" is turned on (slider to the right in the top right corner of your browser window) Click the "Load Unpacked" button (top left corner of browser window) Navigate to the directory under browser-extensions which contains a manifest.json file and click "Select"
 ```

 Now you can add `@firebolt-js/sdk` in your app's `package.json` file, import `@firebolt-js/sdk` in your code, and make calls using the Firebolt core SDK (or use the manage and/or discovery SDKs too).
 If you pass the appropriate query string parameter(s) (see [docs/UsageWithinApps.md](./docs/UsageWithinApps.md)), these SDK calls will get sent to the Mock Firebolt server and it will reply as you configure it to do so.